Advocating for the Deaf and Hard of Hearing

 Recorded On: 04/06/2022

 As a disability litigator, Andrew November's job is to fight for those who cannot fight for themselves, or at the very least, fight right alongside.
 You do not have to be a disability litigator to ally with a marginalized group.
 During this session, we will spend the first half focusing on Deaf Rights, advocating for Deaf individuals, and accessibility, including techniques such as closed captioning.
 For the second half-hour, Keri November, Andrew's wife, will teach basic American Sign Language so that you have some knowledge and awareness if you meet a Deaf signer.
-Total CEU 0.1
+Total CEU 0.1.
+Product will expire 30 days from registration.

 Andrew November is a shareholder with Liner Legal, LLC, where he dedicates his practice to representing individuals with disabilities.
 Andrew began by representing individuals denied disability benefits by the Social Security Administration and has since represented over 3,500 clients at the initial application stage, before Administrative Law Judges, in the United States District Court and the United States Court of Appeals.
 In 2014, Andrew expanded his practice to include Long Term Disability claims.
 Additionally, Andrew represents Deaf individuals who have been discriminated against and regularly brings lawsuits against people and institutions that deny equal access under the ADA.
 Andrew is a Cleveland Metropolitan Bar Association member and founded the Social Security & Disability Section in 2017.
 Since 2015, he has served on the Deafness Advocacy Committee for the Cleveland Hearing & Speech Center.
 Andrew earned his B.S. degree from The University of Cincinnati and his J.D. degree from Case Western Reserve University in Cleveland, Ohio.